macressy/GroupProject_221/Group Assignments/Proposal.md

 ### Analysis and Visualizations:

-Our project will concatenate housing, transit, police, and environmental data sets, listed below, with the aim of presenting this information as a detailed choropleth map.
-This map will assist in data interpretation and visualizing inequities between areas within Los Angeles County.
+Our project will aggregate housing, transit, police, and environmental data sets, listed above, with the aim of presenting this information as a detailed choropleth map.
+This map will assist in data interpretation and visualizing inequities between areas within Los Angeles.

 Additionally, we will conduct a Hot Spot Analysis of this data, and our visualization, in order to project likelihood of encountering any/all of our inputs (housing issues, police violence, or environmental risks).
 The inclusion of a Hot Spot Analysis directly addresses a guiding principle of this work; to demonstrate likelihood of vulnerability and exposure to a premature death.

-Our group may attempt to Keyword scrape from property listing websites in order to bolster data regarding specific neighborhoods, issues of gentrification, etc.
+Our group may attempt to Keyword scrape from property listing websites in order to capture biases / popular narratives about certain neighborhoods, issues of gentrification, etc.

 ### Conclusion:

-Our hypothesis and impetus for the project is that geospatial measurements, which aggregate structural racism in the US, can advance cultural discourse and refine public policy.
+Our hypothesis and impetus for the project is that geospatial measurements can be aggregated to highlight structural racism, advancing cultural discourse and refining public policy.
 For example, we hope to quantify the magnitude of difference between a black person’s exposure to violence, pollution, and rent burden, in comparison to a white person.
 We acknowledge the limitations of our research, as structural racism is, by definition, pervasive and cannot merely be quantified by a few inputs that form an index.
 As we adjust our index, we hope to highlight the inputs that have the most influence on vulnerability.
-Ultimately, visualizing and quantifying where rectification for harm is most needed.
+Ultimately, visualizing and quantifying where rectification is most needed.